GCP-Architecture-Guides/csa-certificate-authority-service/README.md

 5. Establish a plan to communicate impact and next-step mitigations to impacted stakeholders (internal / external)
 6. Upon completion of an investigation and verified containment, perform the following:
-    a.
-Revoke and reset credentials for any compromised identities that were mapped to a role that provides elevated permissions for CAs and associated policies/templates.[link1](https://cloud.google.com/certificate-authority-service/docs/configuring-iam)
+    - Revoke and reset credentials for any compromised identities that were mapped to a role that provides elevated permissions for CAs and associated policies/templates.[link1](https://cloud.google.com/certificate-authority-service/docs/configuring-iam)
 [link2](https://cloud.google.com/certificate-authority-service/docs/reference/permissions-and-roles)
-    b.
-Revoke compromised CAs and associated certificates and establish new CAs [refer here](https://cloud.google.com/certificate-authority-service/docs/managing-ca-rotation)
+    - Revoke compromised CAs and associated certificates and establish new CAs [refer here](https://cloud.google.com/certificate-authority-service/docs/managing-ca-rotation)
-    c.
-Add to CRL/update status in OCSP Responder (if not automated) to notify subjects, relying parties, and vendors
+    - Add to CRL/update status in OCSP Responder (if not automated) to notify subjects, relying parties, and vendors
-    d.
-Revoke existing certificates and reissue certificates from new CAs [refer here](https://cloud.google.com/certificate-authority-service/docs/revoking-certificates)
+    - Revoke existing certificates and reissue certificates from new CAs [refer here](https://cloud.google.com/certificate-authority-service/docs/revoking-certificates)
-    e.
-Remove/replace root certificates
+    - Remove/replace root certificates
-    f.
-Validate that revocation checking is enabled on relying party systems
+    - Validate that revocation checking is enabled on relying party systems
-    g.
-Validate cert and root replacements
+    - Validate cert and root replacements

 7. Track and report on progress